lofidewanto/maven-deps-analyzer/README.md

 ## Running the CLI

+**You need to have at least Java 17 and Maven 3.9.x installed correctly in your working PC.**

+## (1) Start Spring Shell CLI with Maven

-To start the Spring Shell CLI, run the following command:
+To start the Spring Shell CLI with Maven, run the following command:

 ```sh
 mvn spring-boot:run
 ```

-## Usage

 ### Clone a GitLab Repository